ktfixture/ktfixture-proposal/proposals/templates_delegate.md

 * **Prototype**: To Do

 ## Use cases
-* Should allow us to define a new property in your class using delegate and a template name;
+* Given a selected type of a desired property the delegate can provide you an object or a list of objects of the selected type by using a template and actions applied over the same template;
 * Should allow us to use action before creating the instances.

 ## Description